Who Changed the Sabbath to Sunday?

 Besides the witness of history and how many died for keeping the Seventh day Sabbath because of the real truth on how the day was changed, there can be no doubt that those who say the Sabbath was changed from Saturday to Sunday based on Acts 20:7 are deceived and are either deliberately trying to avoid the fourth Commandment or just did not bother to study scripture and history.
 The last thing we need is people assisting Satan in disobeying God's Ten Commandments.
 My apologies for being direct but it really grieves me to see Christians that claim to love God with all their heart, soul and might, but fight with all their heart, soul and might to bury one of the Ten Commandments of God that is a SIGN that He is our God that we love and worship and God that sanctifies us making us Holy when we keep His Sabbath Holy.
 Does one really believe we have to try and establish if one of the Ten Commandments changed by going, “Hey!
 That looks like a Sunday meeting.
 God must have changed the day,” and how could this be when Jesus said that not one jot or tittle of the law is changing?
 The fourth is the biggest of the Ten Commandments and a jot or tittle is equivalent to crossing your “T's” and dotting your “I's.”

 If God said to you, “I added an extra day of the week at creation just so you can rest and spend really good quality time with me, so will you please put all work to one side on this day and devote it entirely to me?”
 Would you reply, “no way God, forget it!
 I have other things to do.
-It is legalism, I don't have to do that.
+It is legalism and to much of an effort, I don't have to do that.
 That day is not convenient for me but I will spend some time with you on Sunday if you like.”
 Is this how most would really respond to God?
 Apparently so, because this is what many Christians are doing when they try to make God's Ten Commandments into nine or even none.
 The majority are doing this, however, there are many doing this in ignorance because people have deceived them with wrong information that are also deceived or would like others to join them so they feel more comfortable in their act of disobedience.
 These people spend their time putting up web sites condemning and attacking those who love God and find this day a delight.
 There is no doubt what spirit is behind this.
 Acts 20:7 is just one example and you can see just how wrong they are.
 Below are a few of the other common excuses in brief detail that people come up with to try and avoid the fourth Commandment.

 Common Sabbath Day misunderstandings

 The Sabbath of the Lord is not a ceremonial sabbath that was practised because of sin.
 Breaking it or any of the Ten Commandments is sin.
 The ceremonial law was written in a book and why it was also called the “Book of the Covenant.”
 This is where God would have written it if it was for Israel only but God wrote it in stone with the other nine Commandments.
 Have you ever heard the expression it is not written in stone?
 Written in stone means forever.
 On paper and in a book is temporary.
 So put very simply, God had two main laws.
 One was temporary and only for the Jews and was nailed to the cross.
 The other was written in stone and was eternal and for everyone.
 If the Sabbath of the Lord was temporary and only for the Jews, which law would you place it in?
 Would you place it in the temporary law or the eternal law?
 So did God place it in the temporary law that was only for the Jews?
 No!
 God placed it in the law that was eternal and for everyone!
-So unless God is a fool and the author of confusion, then this alone reveals the truth.
+So unless God is the author of confusion, then this alone reveals the truth.
 God makes a distinction between His Sabbath and the ceremonial sabbaths in the Ten Commandments by exhorting, “But the seventh day is the Sabbath of the LORD your God:” (Exodus 20:10, Deuteronomy 5:14).
 It is the Lord's Sabbath!
 It did not belong to Israel.
 God further demonstrates this by calling His Sabbath, “My Sabbaths,” as in His weekly Sabbaths, (Exodus 31:13, Ezekiel 20:20) while calling the ceremonial sabbaths that were only for Israel, “Her Sabbaths.”
 (Hosea 2:11, Lamentations 1:7) Loving God with all your heart and your neighbour as yourself does not turn the Ten Commandments into nine or none.
 (Matthew 22:35) Jesus said ALL the law hang on these two Commandments as He quoted Deuteronomy 6:5, which is 17 verses after the second reading of the Ten Commandments when no one can argue the fourth Commandment was being kept.
 The Sabbath has existed since creation (only reason we have a seven day week) before sin and Jews and God asked us to “remember” the day when He personally gave His law and all flesh keep the Sabbath forever in the new Heaven and Earth.
 (Isaiah 66:22-23) Luke 23:56 says they “rested the Sabbath day according to the Commandment.” and Luke was written 30 to 50 years after the cross.
 Jesus confirmed the Sabbath would still be kept when the temple was destroyed in 70 A.D.
 (Matthew 24:20) and yet another proof of Sabbath keeping in the New Testament.
 Leading historians say the Sabbath was kept by everyone until around 90-120 A.D. where persecution for Judaism became so intense that some began keeping Sunday saying it was in honour of the resurrection to avoid persecution.
 Baptism is the memorial of the resurrection commanded in the Bible.
 God attested the correct day matters when he tested His children to see if they would keep His Commandments by testing if they would keep THE seventh day.
 (Exodus 16:4-30) We worship God everyday but if we kept the Sabbath everyday, we would not be Holy, we would be lazy.
 We should not mock God when He says the Seventh Day by telling Him He is wrong saying we can keep any day or the day does not matter.
 It is not the Sabbath of the Jews.
-There were no Jews at creation or when the Ten Commandments were given, and God is not a God of confusion or some fool that mixes temporary laws with eternal laws.
+There were no Jews at creation or when the Ten Commandments were given, and God is not a God of confusion that mixes temporary laws with eternal laws.
 The Ten Commandments are love and for everyone.
 This should be obvious to anyone who truly loves God with all their heart!
 The Ten Commandments or Sabbath were not nailed to the cross according to Colossians 2:16.
 Paul speaks of the ordinances (ceremonial law) which had yearly ceremonial sabbaths that were nailed to the cross.
 Galatians 4:10 does not say that we can observe any day or that the Sabbath was bondage.
 Paul refers to the ceremonial law here also that he called bondage, which it was, and this law did include Days, Times, Months and Years.
 We cannot decide to keep or not keep the Sabbath based on Romans 14:5, which is about Jews and Gentiles judging one another and was over the yearly feast days of the ceremonial law.
 Note the following Commentary on Romans 14:5 and how it associates all three of these passages and with the ceremonial law.
-See also confusion between the ceremonial law and the Ten Commandments.
+See also confusion between the Ten Commandments and the ceremonial law.

 People's New Testament by B. W. Johnson.
 One man esteemeth one day above another.
 A second difference of opinion is now cited.
 Some, Jewish converts or Gentiles who did not understand that the old covenant was ended, believed that the Jewish [ceremonial] Sabbaths and new moons should be kept sacred.
 Compare Col 2:16, and Gal 4:10.